perwin/imfit/docs/config_file_format.md

 The optional limit specifications for X0 and Y0, which are only used by imfit, can have one of two forms:

-1. The word "fixed", which indicates that the parameter should be held fixed
+1. The word "fixed", which indicates that the parameter should be held fixed.
+E.g.

+        X0  101.5   fixed

-2. A comma-separated pair of numbers specifying lower and upper limits
+2. A comma-separated pair of numbers specifying lower and upper limits, e.g.

+        X0  101.5    98.0,103.5

 ### Image-Function Declarations

-An **image-function declaration** consists of the word "FUNCTION" followed by the name of an image function.
+An **image-function declaration** consists of the word "FUNCTION" followed by the name of one of Imfit's image functions.
 (Recall that you can use `--list-functions` to get a list of the available image functions and `--list-parameters` to get that list along with the parameter list for each function.)
 This is followed by the list of parameter values; these are the values for generating a model image with